 In the last decade I have heard the growing mantra: “I want to be left behind!”

-This slogan comes from the interpreter who believes the one who is taken in Matthew 24 is taken to judgment and the one left behind is righteous and enters the kingdom.
+This slogan comes from the interpreter who believes the one who is taken in Matthew 24 is taken to judgment and the one who is left behind is righteous and enters the kingdom immediately on earth.

 (37) For as were the days of Noah, so will be the coming of the Son of Man.
 (38) For as in those days before the flood they were eating and drinking, marrying and giving in marriage, until the day when Noah entered the ark, (39) and they were unaware until the flood came and swept them all away, so will be the coming of the Son of Man.
 (40) Then two men will be in the field; one will be taken and one left.
 (41) Two women will be grinding at the mill; one will be taken and one left.
 (Matt 24:37–41 ESV)

 Amillennialists, posttribulationalists, and many pretribulationists argue that the ones who are taken, are taken to judgment, and the ones who are left, are left for deliverance.
 This interpretation, however, violates the natural reading of the passage.
 Specifically, this interpretation views those who are taken are the ones taken for judgment after the battle of Armageddon, and those who are left are those who survive the day of the Lord and enter the millennial kingdom.
 Their argument relates mainly to the Noahic illustration in verses 37–39.
 They contend the judgment of “the flood came and took them [the wicked] all away” parallels the event of “one will be taken.”
 But identifying “the wicked” with “those who will be taken” is mistaken for the following reasons:

 First, the domestic and agricultural illustrations in verses 40–41 parallel the Noahic illustration, so they are not intended to illustrate the illustration of the Noah illustration in verses 37–39.